camunda/camunda-docs-static/enterprise/content/download.md

 There is both a community and an enterprise edition of Camunda BPM.
 Among these, we distinguish between four different types of releases:

-1. **Major Release**: The Major release contains features and bugfixes.
+1. The **Major Release** contains features and bugfixes.
 It is fully tested and meant to be used for production systems.
-The Major release may contain incompatible API changes.
-The release is done in parallel for the community edition and for the enterprise edition.
+The Major release may contain incompatible API changes and is done in parallel for the community and the enterprise editions.
-2. **Minor Release**: The Minor release contains features and bugfixes.
+2. The **Minor Release** contains features and bugfixes.
 It is fully tested and meant to be used for production systems.
 In Minor releases we add functionality in a backwards compatible manner.
-The release is done in parallel for the community edition and for the enterprise edition.
+The release is done in parallel for the community and the enterprise editions.
-3. **Development Release**: On the community branch and on the enterprise branch we release *ALPHA* versions in short iteration cycles.
-Development releases contain the latest features and bug fixes.
+3. On the community branch and on the enterprise branch we release *ALPHA* versions in short iteration cycles. **Development Releases** contain the latest features and bug fixes.
 The Development release is not fully tested and is a snapshot of the current development state.
-4. **Patch Release**: On the enterprise branch we perform patch releases in which we backport the latest bug fixes.
-Patch releases do not contain new features and are meant to be used for production systems.
-Patch releases are fully tested and are only available to enterprise customers.
+4. On the enterprise branch we perform **Patch Releases**, in which we backport the latest bug fixes.
+Patch releases are fully tested and are meant to be used for production systems.
+Patch releases do not contain new features and are only available to enterprise customers.

-The following drawing illustrates the different release types for the community edition and the enterprise edition.
+The following drawing illustrates the different release types for the community edition and the enterprise editions.

 {{< img src="../img/releases.png" title="Releases" >}}

-Find more information about our versioning semantic [here](http://semver.org/).
+The Camunda versioning scheme follows the MAJOR.MINOR.PATCH pattern put forward by [Semantic Versioning](http://semver.org/).

 # Camunda Cycle

-With Camunda BPM 7.2.0 we have migrated Camunda Cycle into a standalone project.
+With Camunda BPM 7.2.0 we migrated Camunda Cycle into a standalone project.
 We did this to reduce the tight coupling between Camunda Cycle and the Camunda BPM platform.
 This eases our development efforts for Cycle and allows others to increase participation.

 <table class="table">
   <thead>